 "I went into it wanting to hate it, but I found it kind of endearing," VICE UK Staff Writer Joe Bish, 23, admitted in an email while relaying his experience of attending last year's FriendsFest.
 "It's easy to be cynical from a distance, but [harder] when you're surrounded by people getting psyched over a sofa."

 This year's FriendsFest will be a whopping six weeks long and staged in as many different cities around the UK.
 If you're just finding about the festivities now and are looking to attend, you're about as out of luck as Joey trying to find his hand twin in Las Vegas—the first batch of tickets are already sold out.
 The website promises more tickets will be released to the public at a later date.
-(Representatives for Comedy Central UK were not able to respond to comment for this article by press time.)
+(Representatives for Comedy Central UK were not able to respond to comment for this article by publication time.)

 It's understandable that American TV fans might be surprised at the across-the-pond adoration for Friends.
 Many British comedic TV exports—the soused vulgarity of Absolutely Fabulous, Monty Python's whip-smart absurdism, the witty, cerebral bonhomie of The IT Crowd, and cringe-inducing character studies like The Office and Saxondale—have been cultishly cherished by non-UK audiences looking for alternatives to the homogenous humor that American TV comedies had, until the last decade or so, come to define.
 Americans may occasionally look abroad for salvation from the cavalcade of milquetoast TV sitcoms that still thrive in Friends' wake—but the UK can't stop getting enough of the real thing.